mitjanikolaus/childes-speech-acts/README.md

 (e.g. `--use-pos`) as during training!

 An output CSV is stored to the indicated output file (`data_annotated/example.csv`).
-It contains an additional column `y_pred` in which the predicted speech act is stored.
+It contains an additional column `speech_act` in which the predicted speech act is stored.

 # Neural Networks
 (The neural networks should be trained on a GPU, see corresponding [sbatch scripts](sbatch-scripts).)